tensorflow/tfjs/tfjs-backend-webgpu/README.md

 - AutoML Object detection
 - Speech commands

-Note that WebGPU 1.0 hasn't been officially released by W3C group.
-Currently WebGPU in chrome is in Origin Trial.
-To try webgpu features, you need to launch chrome canary browser with flag --enable-unsafe-webgpu.
+Note that WebGPU hasn't been officially supported by browsers.
+Only Google Chrome is well tested, and its Canary Channel is highly recommended for your trial.
+Specify option "--enable-unsafe-webgpu" before you start the Chrome.

 ## Importing the backend